UWE-Ruby/week-21/README.md

 #### Understand the Problem

 First and foremost is to understand how you can monkey-patch.

+Implement a new `#empty?` method on [String](http://rubydoc.info/stdlib/core/1.9.3/String) which returns `true` when the string contains no characters or all whitespace characters; returning `false` otherwise.

 During the first part of the exercise spend some time discussing and implementing a few solutions that employ monkey-patching.

 #### Address the Problem

-The second object is to take your initial implementations and perform them more `safely` by performing the following when applying your monkey patch:
+The second objective is to take your initial implementations and re-implement or supplement your implementation so that it done more **safely**.
+Discuss what you might do to make your implementation more **safe**.

+Some possible actions:

 * Documentation
+* Show a warning message when first monkey-patched
-* Show a warning message
+* Show a warning message on every execution
 * Raise an error
 * Stop execution
 * Rename the original method